Danatts/nvim/README.md

 Restart Neovim to see the changes.

-If you have any problem with a plugin check it documentation.
+If you have any problem with a plugin check its documentation.
 Below you will find a list with all the used plugins

 ## Add a new language